SantannaAuguste/SQL/README.md

 #  Santanna Auguste's SQL Portfolio

 ## Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via email if you have any questions: info@breakintotech.academy
+Feel free to take a look and reach out via email if you have any questions: santanna.augsute1996@gmail.com